cassianobein/hackathon-team10/README.md

 ![This is an ImportTemplate3 ](./Images/importtemplate3.png)

 #### Configure Charts ####
-Edit following files to replace the baseUrl
+Make the following changes in /charts/src/index.js

 ````
 const sdk = new ChartsEmbedSDK({